How to Make a Cartoon

 To work with audio files, click Add Media Files again and select an audio file for your cartoon.
 If the audio track is longer than the video, you can simply cut it: click on the audio file on the timeline, set the red marker to the required start position, and click the Split button as shown in the screen image.
 This separates your audio file into two parts, so you can select the unnecessary section and just hit Delete on your keyboard.

-Now click Export, and select the appropriate tab in the upper part of the pop-up window.
-For example, to save your video on your hard drive in the format of your choice, click the Save as Video tab.
+Now click Export, and select the appropriate tab in the left part of the pop-up window.
+For example, to save your video on your hard drive in the format of your choice, click the Save Video File tab.
 If you want to view the video on your mobile device, select the appropriate tab.
-If you want to upload your cartoon to a social network such as YouTube, Facebook or Vimeo, click For Uploading Online and select the preset that fits your needs best.
+If you want to upload your cartoon to YouTube or Google Drive, open the Upload online tab.
+Now you know how to create cartoon movies with the Movavi’s cartoon editor!

 Movavi Video Editor